Last Updated on November 7, 2021 by Anne-Marie

 - 24 ounces gluten free beer

-- Trim off any excess fat.
-Place ham on a metal roasting rack or trivet in a 5-quart or larger crock pot or slow cooker.
+- Place ham in a 6-quart or larger slow cooker.
 Cover and cook on LOW for 5 to 6 hours or on HIGH for 2 1/2 to 3 hours.

 - Pour off and discard pan juice.

-- Return ham to crock pot.
-If cooking on LOW, change setting to HIGH.
+- Return ham to crockpot.
+If cooking on LOW, change the setting to HIGH.

-- Place chutney in a small bowl.
+- Place chutney in a medium bowl.
 Stir in mustard and beer.

 - Transfer ham to a warm carving platter or a cutting board.
 Cover with foil and keep warm with a clean dish towel.
-Let stand for 15 minutes before uncovering and slicing.
+Let stand for 15 minutes before uncovering and serving.

 - Spoon chutney and beer mixture over ham when serving.